SamBeekman/calander/README.md

 If you wish to save these events to the calander, click the save button to the right of that particular timeblock.

 Color code:
-Past - Gray
+- Past: Gray
-Present- Red
+- Present: Red
-Future - Green
+- Future: Green